Howdy Fort Worth/Tarrant County Aggie Moms!

 BUT THAT’S NOT ALL: Back in 1994, the club established an endowment that provides an annual stipend to a deserving student for all four years of their college career.
 It’s called the Fort Worth/Tarrant County Aggie Moms Club Endowed Opportunity Award.
 The university administers the fund and selects the student receiving the award.

 By the end of the 2015-2016 school year we had raised enough funds that–in addition to the scholarships granted–we made an initial $5,000 contribution toward the $25,000 required to endow a second opportunity award.
-This past year–the 2016-2017 school year–we were able to make another $5,000 contribution toward that second award.
+The end of 2016-2017 school year–we were able to make another $5,000 contribution toward that second award.
 We will continue to push toward completing that second endowment.
 If you know someone who would like to help us, please have them contact us.

-PLUS OUR ANNUAL GIFTS: Our club has a tradition of annual end-of-year donations to student organizations.
+OUR ANNUAL GIFTS TO A&M ORGANIZATIONS: Our club has a tradition of annual end-of-year donations to student organizations.
 This year our April luncheon raised $650 for The Big Event at Texas A&M. In addition, we were able to give $4,000 in support to:

 Corps of Cadets